syncfusion-content/asp.net-core-docs/aspnet-core/strongly-typed-html-helper.md

 The jQuery validation plug-in takes the advantage of the Data Annotation attributes defined in the model.

-Step 1: Add the following namespace to the “datemodel” model.
+Step 1: Add the following namespace to the “CurrentDate” model.

 {% highlight html %}